sausheong/blog/content/posts/how-to-build-a-simple-artificial-neural-network-with-go.md

 # References
 Here are some of the references for I took when writing this post and the code.

-* Tariq Rashid’s [Make Your Own Neural Network]([Make Your Own Neural Network 1.0, Tariq Rashid, eBook - Amazon.com](https://www.amazon.com/Make-Your-Own-Neural-Network-ebook/dp/B01EER4Z4G)) is a great book to learn the basics of neural networks with its easy style of explanation
+* Tariq Rashid’s [Make Your Own Neural Network](https://www.amazon.com/Make-Your-Own-Neural-Network-ebook/dp/B01EER4Z4G) is a great book to learn the basics of neural networks with its easy style of explanation
-* Michael Nielsen’s [Neural Networks and Deep Learning] ([Neural networks and deep learning](http://neuralnetworksanddeeplearning.com/)) free online book is another amazing resource to learn the intricacies of building neural networks
+* Michael Nielsen’s [Neural Networks and Deep Learning] (http://neuralnetworksanddeeplearning.com/) free online book is another amazing resource to learn the intricacies of building neural networks
-* Daniel Whitenack wrote a book on _Machine Learning With Go_ and his post on [Building a Neural Net from Scratch in Go]([Building a Neural Net from Scratch in Go](http://www.datadan.io/building-a-neural-net-from-scratch-in-go/)) is quite educational
+* Daniel Whitenack wrote a book on _Machine Learning With Go_ and his post on [Building a Neural Net from Scratch in Go](http://www.datadan.io/building-a-neural-net-from-scratch-in-go/) is quite educational
-* Ujjwal Karn’s data science blog has a nice [introductory post on neural networks]([A Quick Introduction to Neural Networks – the data science blog](https://ujjwalkarn.me/2016/08/09/quick-intro-neural-networks/))
+* Ujjwal Karn’s data science blog has a nice [introductory post on neural networks](https://ujjwalkarn.me/2016/08/09/quick-intro-neural-networks/)